 One of the perks of Reels is that your videos don’t need to be super polished; save your more professional content for in-feed or IGTV.
 They’re designed to be short, fun, and snappy, so don’t take yourself too seriously when creating content.
 Instead, show off the personality behind your brand, hop on trends, and take part in challenges.

 Reels are still yet to really take off.
-In the near future, we expect to see a 60 second video limit (rather than the current 30), along with new and improved editing tools that match up to their competitors’.
+In the near future, we expect to see new and improved editing tools that match up to their competitors’.

 Aspect ratio: 9:16 (1080 x 1920px)